open-mpi/ompi/docs/man-openmpi/man3/MPI_Comm_split_type.3.rst

 -----------

-This function partitions the group associated with *comm* into disjoint subgroups, based on the type specied by *split_type*.
+This function partitions the group associated with *comm* into disjoint subgroups, based on the type specified by *split_type*.
 Each subgroup contains all processes of the same type.
 Within each subgroup, the processes are ranked in the order defined by the value of the argument *key*, with ties broken according to their rank in the old group.
 A new